itechdom/itechdom-blog/content/md-blog/Knowledge/Formal Science/Computer Science/QA/Webpack.md

     filename: '[name].js' // Template based on keys in entry above },
   plugins: [commonsPlugin]
-};Add  before the script tag you added in the previous step and enjoy the free caching.
+};Add <script src="build/common.js"></script> before the script tag you added in the previous step and enjoy the free caching.
 ### Async loading
 9. Async loadingCommonJS is synchronous but webpack provides a way to asynchronously specify dependencies.
 This is useful for client-side routers, where you want the router on every page, but you don't want to have to download features until you actually need them.Specify the split point where you want to load asynchronously.
 For example:if (window.location.pathname === '/feed') {
   showLoadingState();